-Cyclone was created in 1975 as Spider-Man.
+Cyclone was created in 1975 as a Spider-Man villain.
 He was a Maggia (Mafia) enforcer who wielded a costume generating "tornado-force whirlwinds about himself" which he used to various effects.
 He faced Moon Knight in a subsequent storyline and was last used in 1978.
 They brought him back in 1986 to kill him.
 He has since inspired a couple of Legacy Characters of his own.

 Death Adder was created in 1980.
 He was originally a common human who was enhanced with bionic technology.
 He served as Professional Killer in the ranks of the Serpent Squad and (later) the Serpent Society.
 His most notable victim was M.O.D.O.K., who stayed dead from 1986 to 1995.
 He was killed in 1986, but not because Gruenwald thought him lame.
 He wanted to have at least one legitimate threat terminated by the Scourge, to convince readers that Anyone Can Die, and chose one of his own pet characters.

 The Enforcer was created in 1977, serving as a foe for the Los Angeles based Marvel heroes of the time: Ghost Rider (Johnny Blaze), Werewolf by Night (Jack Russell), and Spider-Woman (Jessica Drew).
 He was played as a legitimate threat for a while and was a recurring character to 1983.
 By 1985 these heroes themselves had lost their titles and were Out of Focus.
 The Enforcer resurfaced just to become the first Scourge victim.

 Firebrand was created in 1970 as an Iron Man foe.
 He was a political activist who wore Powered Armor to achieve his goals through campaigns of terror.
 Basically a Well-Intentioned Extremist with lethal powers.
 He was used as a serious foil for Iron Man for much of the 1970s, and his sister Roxanne Gilbert was a key love interest for Tony Stark.
 He returned in 1983 as a relic of a more radical time.
 Then they brought him back in 1986 as a disillusioned man, a recovering alcoholic, and a shell of his former self.
 Then they killed him.
 He has since inspired a couple of Legacy Characters.